 Please follow the registration procedures below and use Self-Service to complete your course registrations.

-Priority Registration for Fall 2021 will open every morning, Monday through Friday at 8:30 a.m. during April 12 to April 23 2021 (Summer 2021 opens for registration on February 8, 2021).
-After April 23rd, Open registration continues until classes begin.
+Priority Registration for Fall 2022 will open every morning, Monday through Friday at 8:30 a.m. during March 28 to April 8, 2022 (Summer 2022 opened for registration on February 14, 2022).
+After April 8th, Open registration continues until classes begin.
 Registration is also open during weekends but is not monitored.

-Students with grade, financial, library or health record holds WILL be permitted to register.
+Students with grade or health record holds WILL be permitted to register.
 Students with financial holds WILL be permitted to register.
-For the purpose of completing the Registration scheduling process, students are advised to ignore any of these types of holds reported by Self-Service.
+For the purpose of completing the Registration scheduling process, students are advised to ignore any grade or health holds reported by Self-Service.
 Please email firstname.lastname@example.org if you believe a hold is inappropriately preventing you from registering.

 To find the Overall Credits used to assign your Priority Registration day: